weatherwash Frequently Asked Questions

 - Want a darker stain color?

 - You can pre-sand the wood better.
+Start with 80 grit and work up to 120 grit.

-- You can layer another color.
+- You can layer another color for custom shades.

-- Try our Clear Maintenance Oil Toner
+- Try our Clear Maintenance Oil Toner to darken the color.

 - Want a lighter stain color?